 The police in Venezuela caused us some stress.
 We met more than one traveler that got robbed by Venezuela’s law keepers.
 There are constant road blocks and we had to get out of the bus up to five times, unpacking your entire luggage, during a 12 hour journey, in the middle of the night!
 We were never robbed or very worried, but I have heard some horror stories.
 I would recommend hiding your dollars (Alya stitched our extra dollars in her shoe).

 Statistics show that Venezuela is a very dangerous place so becoming a victim of crime in Venezuela is very possible.
 We did not have problems and never felt serious threat, but that was our experience.
 We did however avoid big cities as far as possible.
 Some of our friends traveled through the whole country for months.
 They were mostly hitchhiking and Couch Surfing and never had any crime problems.
 We heard stories of people that were robbed, so it is possible, being streetwise and careful here is a must.
-I don’t think you need to travel with a guide or police protection, but just look around and think a little bit.

-We like to hear people that has been to a place’s opinion, otherwise it is just rumours, see what a fellow blogger says about safety traveling in Venezuela after three months in the country.
+I don’t thinking walking around at night is a good idea and we did not do it.
+See what a fellow blogger says about safety traveling in Venezuela after three months in the country.

 We stayed in Michelle’s guesthouse, most tourists end up here, making it a great place to meet people.
 This is important since you need to be at least four people to hike Roraima.
 We paid B1500 ($2.50) per night for a double room with on suite bathroom, not luxury, but a good deal.